CAAPIM/apim-charts/examples/ingress/gateway-chart/gateway/README.md

 - No backend certificate or BackendTLSPolicy is needed
 - Separate **TLSRoute** resources are created per hostname

-> **Note:** TLSRoute uses the `gateway.networking.k8s.io/v1alpha2` API.
-Ensure your cluster has the experimental Gateway API CRDs installed.
+> **Note:** TLSRoute is GA as of Gateway API v1.5.0 (`gateway.networking.k8s.io/v1`).
+The chart defaults to `v1alpha2`.
+Set `kubernetesGateway.tlsRoute.apiVersion: gateway.networking.k8s.io/v1` when your CRDs include TLSRoute at v1.

 ---